ickb/proposal/README.md

 I'll create a fully working Testnet and Mainnet well designed website which will provide users the ability to interact either:

-- with the Periphery Layer and its associated on-chain limit order utilities for gradually exchanging CKB and CKB++.
+- With the Periphery Layer and its associated on-chain limit order utilities for gradually exchanging CKB and CKB++.
-- with the Incentivization Layer using its off-chain utilities as a fallback method;
+- With the Incentivization Layer using its off-chain utilities as a fallback method.

 I'll create off-chain arbitraging bots, both integrated in the website and as stand-alone script, that requires no capital to operate, except for paying for the first block-chain transaction fee.